What is the NAFTA Agreement?

 North American Agreement on Environmental Cooperation

 The second parallel agreement is the North American Agreement on Environmental Cooperation (NAAEC), which established the Commission on Environmental Cooperation (CEC) in 1994.
 The CEC is mandated to enhance regional environmental cooperation, reduce potential trade and environmental conflicts and promote the effective enforcement of environmental law.
 It also facilitates cooperation and public participation in efforts to foster conservation, protection and enhancement of the North American environment.
-It has an annual budget of US$9 million, with Canada, Mexico and U.S. contributing US$3 million per year.
+It has an annual budget of US$9 million, with Canada, Mexico and the U.S. contributing US$3 million per year.

 What impacts does NAFTA have on you?